f5devcentral/volterra-workshop-10x/docs/class3/module1/lab3/lab3.rst

 Deploy Colors on private on-premises AKS
 ****************************************

-* Connect to ``Jumphost`` and run the Colors microservice manifest to deploy it into the private k8S.
+* In UDF, connect to ``Jumphost`` and run the Colors microservice manifest to deploy it into the private k8S.

   .. code-block:: terminal

-      kubectk apply -f /home/ubuntu/k8s-deployment/aks-sentence-colors.yaml
+      kubectl apply -f /home/ubuntu/k8s-deployment/aks-sentence-colors.yaml

 .. note:: As you can notice, the Colors microservice is published as a NodePort